proxmox/proxmox-yew-widget-toolkit/Whitepaper.md

 We used the [material design](https://m3.material.io) guidelines from Google as baseline.
 The resulting theme wastes a lot of space on the desktop, but is a requirement for mobile devices.

+In the end, we added another theme with spacing optimized for common desktop application.

+All themes are written with [SASS](https://sass-lang.com), so it is relatively easy to modify them.

 ## Mobile Devices